dotnet/docs/docs/csharp/language-reference/operators/null-conditional-operators.md

  The new way is thread-safe because the compiler generates code to evaluate `PropertyChanged` one time only, keeping the result in a temporary variable.

  You need to explicitly call the `Invoke` method because there is no null-conditional delegate invocation syntax `PropertyChanged?(e)`.
-There were too many ambiguous parsing situations to allow it.

 ## Language Specifications
  [!INCLUDE[CSharplangspec](~/includes/csharplangspec-md.md)]